sajid-mohamed/cppVrepLKAS/README.md

 make
 sudo make install
 ```
+Note the path of `opencv*.pc` file.
+This is the `PKG_CONFIG_PATH`.
+Typically this should be `/usr/lib/pkgconfig`.
+If you are using virtual machine this might be `/usr/local/lib/pkgconfig`.

 ### 2.5 `opencv.pc` should be in the `PKG_CONFIG_PATH`
 Make sure `opencv.pc` file is in the `/usr/lib/pkgconfig` or change the `PKG_CONFIG_PATH` to point to this file.
 To change path follow the steps in `FAQ 3` or `FAQ 4` depending on whether you have `sudo` rights.
 Remember the path to your `opencv` installation as `OPENCV_PATH`.